-The holder of a mining right that is required to enter into a 10. community development agreement with a qualified community shall take into consideration --
+10. The holder of a mining right that is required to enter into a community development agreement with a qualified community shall take into consideration --

-- any community development agreements it has (a) with other qualified communities so that such agreements compliment one another to achieve synergistic development across the communities; - (b) existing community development any agreements entered into by that qualified community with other holders of mining rights so that its community development agreement compliments such existing agreements, and such mining right holder may, but is not required to, become a party to any such existing agreements; - (c) any government local or regional development plans or schemes so that the agreement is in harmony with and compliments such plans or schemes; and - (d) any government services provided or which will be provided to a qualified community so as not to displace that service.
+(a) any community development agreements it has with other qualified communities so that such agreements compliment one another to achieve synergistic development across the communities;

+(b) any existing community development agreements entered into by that qualified

+Community development agreements to compliment other agreements and development plans community with other holders of mining rights so that its community development agreement compliments such existing agreements, and such mining right holder may, but is not required to, become a party to any such existing agreements;

+- (c) any government local or regional development plans or schemes so that the agreement is in harmony with and compliments such plans or schemes; and - (d) any government services provided or which will be provided to a qualified community so as not to displace that service.